 You'll find quite a few interesting attractions within Villa Borghese that you won't want to miss out on.
 One of the most popular points of interest is the Borghese Gallery.
 This is a prominent art museum where you can examine masterpiece works by legendary artists like Titian, Caravaggio and Raphael.
 Most of the art on display here spans the 15th to 18th centuries, and the collection includes sculptures as well as paintings.

 When you visit Villa Borghese, you won't want to miss the Rome Zoo.
 Often called the Bioparco, this zoo is home to 200 different species of animals with more than 1,000 individual animals altogether.
 Additionally, you can gaze into the past at Pincio's Water Clock, which is a shining example of the 19th century's engineering prowess.
-Additionally, you can visit Silvano Toti Globe Theater, which is a replica of Shakespeare's Globe Theater located in London.
+Additionally, you can visit Silvano Toti Globe Theatre, which is a replica of Shakespeare's Globe Theatre located in London.

 A brief history of Villa Borghese in Rome